14 signs that you’re talking to a fake profile on Bumble — How to expose fake accounts?

 This suggests that your Bumble partner has been lying to you about their identity.

-And if they want to meet up ASAP right after meeting you, do not accept—they could be one or multiple dangerous people.
+And if they want to meet up ASAP right after meeting you, do not accept—they could be dangerous.

 8. They don’t share important, basic details of their life.